mikehans/mh-id-au-nextjs/data/posts/cosmos-db-sdk-exercises.md

 _Session_ consistency:
 * within a single client session, reads are guaranteed to read the most recent write
+    * all client instances sharing a session token will be consistent
 * generally suits the needs of applications written to operate in the context of a user
 * provides write latencies, availability and read throughput comparable to eventual consistency